bbshih/billyshih_blog_posts/_posts/2013-06-01-first-hackathon-what-went-well-and-what-didnt.markdown

 ## The Good

- - Met other front-end and back-end developers, designers
+ - Met other front-end and back-end developers and designers
  - Learned about non-business problems that technology can help solve
- - Contributed to helping the government and a volunteer to save cats!
+ - Contributed to helping to save cats!
  - Watched someone who really knows Ruby on Rails do some coding
  - Recognized that I have some practical problem solving skills that others lack
  - Finally went to a hackathon :)